fMRI Preprocessing and Quality Assessment¶

 1. Output Directory Structure¶

-Within each subject's directory (sub-01
+Within each subject's directory (sub-01):

-folder: Contains functional data for each run, including:- Confound Regressors (
+anat/folder: Contains anatomical images, including normalized versions (e.g.,MNI152template) and images in native space.func/folder: Contains functional data for each run, including:- Confound Regressors (

-): Time series of noise estimates like white matter and cerebrospinal fluid (CSF). - Preprocessed Functional Images: Aligned to templates like
+.tsv): Time series of noise estimates like white matter and cerebrospinal fluid (CSF). - Preprocessed Functional Images: Aligned to templates like

-. - Brain Masks: Estimated masks for the brain, used in further analyses.
+MNI152. - Brain Masks: Estimated masks for the brain, used in further analyses.

 These files will be referenced in the HTML summary report, which provides an overview of the preprocessing steps and quality metrics.